 The mental health and wellbeing of employees became a much higher priority for 78% of HR professionals in 2020.
 Mostly, this is a result of the pandemic.
 However, with 2021 set to pose many of the same issues, this trend is likely to continue post COVID-19 and could become a permanent focus for employers in the long term.

 Frontline public sector employees, many of whom are key workers, have been particularly affected by the pandemic.
-A recent report revealed that burn-out, anxiety and depression had become common among NHS healthcare workers, while increased levels of anxiety and exhaustion have also been reported among teachers.
+A recent report revealed that burn-out, anxiety and depression had become common among NHS healthcare workers.
+Meanwhile, increased levels of anxiety and exhaustion have also been reported among teachers.

-Any candidates looking for public sector work in 2021 will want assurances that their mental health and wellbeing is a top priority for employers.
-In response to these shocking reports, all areas of the public sector must develop a robust plan to tackle such issues.
+Thus, any candidates looking for work in 2021 will want assurances that their wellbeing is a top priority for employers.
+In response to these reports, all areas of the public sector must develop a robust plan to tackle such issues.